 What are White Grubs?

-Serious damage can occur in the spring, summer and fall.
-If the problem is ignored the patches will get larger.
-The damaged areas will then fill in with weeds or crabgrass.
+Serious grub damage can occur in the spring, summer and fall.
+If the problem is ignored, the discolored patches will only get larger.
+The damaged areas will then die out or fill in with weeds and crabgrass.
 The best time to treat grubs is when they are very young, before you are faced with severe damage.
-Why wait?

 Your Boise, ID Weed Man is a trained specialist.
 He can recognize the difference between a simple drought problem and a serious white grub infestation.
-Your Boise, ID Weed Man uses materials that are applied carefully and precisely at the correct time to be the most effective in controlling this serious lawn pest.
-Your Weed Man needs YOUR HELP.
-Call and he will inspect your property FREE OF CHARGE!
-If you do have white grubs, he can protect your investment in your property, by promptly treating the problem.
-If your yellow patches are due to lack of water, he can advise you on correct watering procedures.
+We use materials that are applied carefully and precisely at the correct time to be the most effective in controlling grubs.